list

 Saint Jerome

-In this evocative composition, Saint Jerome is presented in a moment of profound contemplation.
-Draped in a deep red robe, the saint is depicted in a rocky, cave-like setting, his hands clasped in prayer.
-Beside him, a skull and wooden cross evoke themes of mortality and spiritual devotion.
-His face, deliberately blurred, draws attention to the emotional intensity and inner focus of the scene.
+This evocative depiction of Saint Jerome in contemplation is a refined work from the studio of Jan Sanders van Hemessen, one of the leading masters of the Flemish Renaissance.
+The saint, draped in a deep red robe, kneels in a rocky, cave‑like setting, his hands clasped in prayer.
+A skull and wooden cross beside him underscore themes of mortality, penitence, and spiritual devotion.
+The softly blurred features of his face draw the viewer’s attention to the emotional intensity and inward focus of the scene.

 Oil on panel, 49,5 x 64,5cm